Planning Permits

 If the rezoning application is not consistent with the OCP, the Zoning Amendment and the OCP Amendment application are processed concurrently through similar processes.

-Please see the Town’s Guide to Zoning Amendments for more information.
+Please see the Town’s Guide to Amending the Zoning Bylaw for more information.

 The Town’s Official Community Plan (OCP) is the community’s collective vision for the Town.
 It provides policy direction for land use, servicing, and the form and character of development within specific areas of the Town.
 In order to change any of the policies outlined in the OCP, in other words, to change the vision approved by Council, an OCP Amendment is required.